 Talk to your nurse or doctor.
 If it is your first cervical screening, you feel embarrassed or worried, you have had a bad experience before, or you have experienced anything that makes the test hard for you, telling the person doing the test means they can try to give you the right support.
 If you don’t feel comfortable saying something, try writing it down.

-If you feel uncomfortable, wear a skirt or dress.
+If you feel comfortable doing so, wear a skirt or dress.
 You can keep this on during the test, which may help you feel more covered.
 You do get a paper sheet to cover yourself, but check if you can bring a spare shawl or blanket too.

 Ask for a smaller speculum.
 Speculums come in different sizes, so if you find the standard size too uncomfortable, you can ask to try another size.